-We’ve plundered Ancient Roman Britain to bring history to life with our very first fruit infused gin - a juniper-led dry gin infused with flora and fauna associated with Ancient Rome.
+We’ve plundered Ancient Roman Britain to bring history to life with our very first fruit infused gin - a juniper-led dry gin infused with fruits & flora associated with Ancient Rome.

 After distillation, we infuse our gin with a Yorkshire-made tea infusion that includes berries, apples, strawberry and hibiscus - all associated with our Roman friends of old.